bilalsavagexd/Churn-Prediction-with-Machine-Learning/README.md

 The app is deployed and accessible online: [Churn Predictor](https://churn-prediction-with-machine-learning.streamlit.app/)

-Features
+## Features

--
--Data Visualization: Interactive charts and visualizations to explore customer data.
+- Data Visualization: Interactive charts and visualizations to explore customer data.

--Model Comparisons: Multiple machine learning models (XGBoost, Random Forest, KNN, etc.) are compared for accuracy and performance.
+- Model Comparisons: Multiple machine learning models (XGBoost, Random Forest, KNN, etc.) are compared for accuracy and performance.

--Real-Time Predictions: Make churn predictions based on new or existing customer data.
+- Real-Time Predictions: Make churn predictions based on new or existing customer data.

--Interactive User Interface: A simple and sleek user interface built with Streamlit for ease of use.
+- Interactive User Interface: A simple and sleek user interface built with Streamlit for ease of use.

 ## Technologies Used